-Parents/carers may also choose to accompany their son/daughter in interviews and the school will facilitate that as appropriate.
+Parents/carers may also choose to accompany their child/young person in interviews and the school will facilitate that as appropriate.

-11. Helping children to understand and recognise risk and identify available support
+12. Helping children to understand and recognise risk and identify available support

-Keeping Children Safe in Education 2020 requires Local Academy Boards and proprietors to ensure that children are taught about safeguarding, including online safety, and who to report to if they do not feel safe, as part of providing a 'broad and balanced curriculum.'
+Keeping Children Safe in Education 2021 requires governing bodies and proprietors to ensure that children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualise approach for more vulnerable children, victims of abuse and some SEND children might be needed as part of providing a 'broad and balanced curriculum.'